elibroftw/blog.elijahlopez.ca/content/posts/why-monero-is-the-best-crypto-currency.md

 Now that we have determined that PoW is more secure than PoS, let's figure out why PoW is better on Monero than the other PoW cryptos like BTC.

 For a proof-of-work network to be secure, it needs to prevent centralization and advantages.
-Cryptos like ETH1, BTC, BCH are all compatible with ASICs and thus prone to centralization by big corporations with ASIC farms.
-Monero however, uses the (4x audited) RandomX algorithm is optimized to run better on CPUs than GPUs and ASICs.
-Before [RandomX](https://github.com/tevador/RandomX/blob/master/doc/design.md), Monero needed hard forks to render any specialized ASICs useless, but with RandomX, the virtualisation techniques increased the complexity of implementing ASICs.
+Cryptos like BTC and ZEC are all compatible with ASICs and thus prone to centralization by big corporations with ASIC farms.
+Monero however, uses the (4x audited) RandomX algorithm which is tweaked to run worse on GPUs and ASICs compared to CPUs by making use of as many CPU features as possible.
+Before [RandomX](https://github.com/tevador/RandomX/blob/master/doc/design.md), Monero needed hard forks to render any specialized ASICs useless.
+However with RandomX, the virtualization techniques used increases the complexity of implementing a RandomX ASIC to the point where an ASIC would end up being a CPU.

 The logic behind ASIC resistance is as [follows](https://www.reddit.com/r/Monero/comments/ggdp8e/comment/fq0332a/?utm_source=share&utm_medium=web2x&context=3): PoW algorithms are meant to be inefficient for ALL parties.
 ASICs allow for hardware advantages and thus greater efficiency for some parties than the individual.
 The ASIC manufacturer maintains a hardware advantage over other miners and can thus produce more hashes per Watt than other miners.
 This is objectively more centralized.
 Example: